shubhagrawal24/GitHub-Activity-2/README.md

  ## Android - Future or Not ??

  Curentlly there is debate going on this topic.
-However if android is replaced in future it will certainally will be replaced by Fuchsia OS.
+However if android is replaced in future it will certainly be replaced by Fuchsia OS.

   ## What is Fuchisa OS ??